| 24th April

 Law and Aviation Law, Marcel Felten (Luxemburg) former TO

-Louis Berger (Belgium) continues to hold good connections
+Berger (Belgium) continues to hold good connections to the

 The EAS president offered to the FAI, the European Unions